sebnitu/vrembem/docs/collections/_blocks/dropdown.md

 ---
 title: Dropdown
+desc: "A component that is initially hidden and revealed upon user interaction either through a click or hover event.
+Dropdown components typically display lists of possible actions or navigation but this is not always the case."
 ---

-# Dropdown

-<p class="text_lead">A component that is initially hidden and revealed upon user interaction either through a click or hover event.
-Dropdown components typically display lists of possible actions or navigation but this is not always the case.</p>

 ## `dropdown`